Overview

 1. To enable MAP estimation, specify estimate = "MAP"

-function and provide a prior distribution for each free parameter.
+function and provide a probability density function for each free parameter.

-2. The fitting process forces a Normal distribution on all parameters except for the inverse temperature, which is given an Exponential prior.
+2. The fitting process forces a Normal distribution on all parameters except for the inverse temperature (make sure it is the last free parameter), which is given an Exponential prior.
 This may not always be appropriate.

 Markov Chain Monte Carlo (MCMC)